Lick It: Chart performance

 The song achieved success in many European countries.
-It topped the Italian singles chart and was a top 10 hit in five countries; Austria, Belgium, France, Germany (number four) and Spain (number four).
+It topped the Italian singles chart and was a top-10 hit in five countries; Austria (10), Belgium (9), France (5), Germany (4) and Spain (4).
 On the Eurochart Hot 100, "Lick It" reached number six.
 On the US Billboard Hot 100, the song peaked at number 72.
 In Canada, it went to number two on both The Record singles chart and the RPM Dance/Urban chart.
 However, its sales were lower than 20 Fingers' previous hit "Short Dick Man".